What is clean eating anyway?

 I love this example from James Heathers.
 Imagine for a second someone gave you a sweater to put on.
 It’s a nice sweater, not really your color but comfortable and it fits nicely.
 You put it on and decide to wear it.
 Then they tell you the sweater belonged to Hitler.
 How would you feel about it?
 Would you take it off?
 Most people would.

 Same sweater.
-But this time they tell you it belonged to Mr Rogers.
+But this time they tell you it belonged to Mr. Rogers.
 How would you feel about it now?
 Maybe a sense of pride, you might even feel like a better person.
 You’d probably think it was pretty awesome, rad, and keep wearing it.

-This is known as contagion heuristic.
-The contagion heuristic is a psychological process leading people to avoid contact with people or objects viewed as “contaminated” by previous contact with someone or something viewed as bad – or, less often, to seek contact with objects that have been in contact with people or things considered good (i.e Hitler vs Mr Rogers.
+This is known as the contagion heuristic.
+The contagion heuristic is a psychological process leading people to avoid contact with people or objects viewed as “contaminated” by the previous contact with someone or something viewed as bad – or, less often, to seek contact with objects that have been in contact with people or things considered good (i.e Hitler vs Mr Rogers.
 Clean eating vs. Not clean eating.)

 This is important because it’s used to make money.
-Terms like clean, fresh, natural, organic are used on packages to elicit an emotional response.
+Terms like clean, fresh, natural, and organic are used on packages to elicit an emotional response.

 Marketing like this creates a health halo.
 The health halo effect refers to the act of overestimating the healthfulness of an item based on a single claim, such as being low in calories or low in fat (1).
 When something is labeled as healthy, clean, etc.. we assume everything about it is better for us.
 This extends beyond buzzwords too.
-Salad and smoothies often have a health halo around them.
+Salads and smoothies often have a healthy halo around them.

 But regardless of how healthy, gluten-free, or organic a food is, if you eat too much you’re going to gain weight and create health problems.

-Some things to consider when clean eating
+Some things to consider with clean eating